As the year flies by, have you taken the time to consider the importance of a marketing strategy this year?

 In order to be SMART, you must first be honest with yourself.
 Perform the steps below to incorporate SMART goals into your marketing strategy:

-- Involve your business’s key players (or just yourself) and ask the following questions:
+- Involve your business’s key players (or just yourself) and ask the following questions:-what are your revenue goals for this year?

 -what percent of revenue will be from existing customers compared to new customers?